OpenWebconcept/plugin-pdc-base/README.md

 'owc/pdc-base/plugin'
 ```

-See OWC\PDC\Base\Config->set method for a way to change this plugins config.
+See OWC\PDC\Base\Foundataion\Config->set method for a way to change this plugins config.

 Via the plugin object the following config settings can be adjusted
 - metaboxes